US STOCKS-Apple, health stocks boost indexes; Fed minutes awaited

 country's competition law.

-lows, while the Nasdaq recorded 32 new highs and 85 new lows.
+new lows, while the Nasdaq recorded 22 new highs and 67 new

 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by